Charlotte Rae: The Facts of Life

-In July 1979, Rae proposed the idea for a spinoff based on "The Girls' School" episode from Diff'rent Strokes.
-NBC approved the show, to be called The Facts of Life, which would portray a housekeeper turned housemother for boarding students in a prestigious private school.
+In July 1979, NBC approved the spinoff based on "The Girls' School" episode from Diff'rent Strokes, to be called The Facts of Life, which would portray a housekeeper turned housemother for boarding students in a prestigious private school.
 The program would deal with issues facing teenagers such as weight gain and dieting, depression, drugs, alcohol, and dating.
 Rae had a stipulation written into her contract that said she could return to Diff'rent Strokes if the new spinoff was not successful.

 After working as a character actress/comedienne in supporting roles or in guest shots on television series and specials, The Facts of Life not only gave Rae her best-known role but also finally made her a television star.

 The Facts of Life had marginal ratings at first, but after a major restructuring including some cast alterations, plus a time change for the second season, the show became a ratings winner between 1980 and 1986.
 Between the first and second seasons, Rae went on a very stringent diet and at the start of the second season had lost an enormous amount of weight.
 As a result, it was briefly mentioned in the second-season premiere two-part episode "The New Girl" and in the sixth installment "Shoplifting" that Rae's character of Mrs. Garrett had also gone on a diet and lost weight.
 As the seasons passed, the show's success and Rae's popularity continued to grow.
 In 1982, Rae received an Emmy Award nomination for Best Actress in a Comedy Series for her role as Edna Garrett in The Facts of Life.
 However, midway through both the 1984–85 and 1985–86 seasons, the series was undergoing a gradual transition.
 It was at this time that Rae's appearances on the show were reduced at her request, and as a result, she was not seen in several episodes.
 The reason for this was that Rae felt that the girls' characters were maturing and not requiring as much of Mrs. Garrett's rearing and advice.